 The options appear between the brackets.
 Here, draftcopy is the only one.
 For your final copy, you must change draftcopy to finalcopy.
-That will change the pagination so that sections start on right hand pages and remove the header "Draft of (date and time)."
-See add additional features to LATEX and control the appearance of the output.
+That will change the pagination so that sections start on right hand pages and remove the header "Draft of \langle date and time \rangle ."
+See Section 4.5.1 for the other options that are available.

+After the class specification comes the (optional) package specifications.
+The packages add additional features to LATEX and control the appearance of the output.
 Here are the specifications for two common packages which are used in the creation of this document.